 From the early 1800s Braemar Castle served as the ancestral home of the Farquharsons of Invercauld and until 2005 was open to visitors.
 It then closed its doors, leading to a period of uncertainty about its future.
 In February 2007 the community of Braemar became the lease-holders when they acquired the castle from Invercauld Estate for 50 years on a peppercorn rent.
 Braemar Community Ltd. is co-ordinating the project on behalf of the village, and since May 2008 the castle has again been opening its doors to visitors.
-See the box on the right for more detailed opening, admission and contact information.
+See the links on this page for more detailed information.

 From a visitor's point of view, Braemar Castle is well worth the entrance fee for the sense it offers of how a family would have lived in a castle like this.
 But the wider picture of community operation on limited resources means that visitors are also helping support the castle into the future, giving an additional reason to visit.

 Visitors are able to view around a dozen of the castle's rooms.
 These include the strikingly decorated Dining Room and the Morning Room on the first floor plus the Laird's Day Room and the large Drawing Room on the second floor, together with a exhibition area in what used to be the Rose Room.